 Don't Worry - It's Easy

-The really nice thing about drop, or suspended, ceiling tiles is that when one section of the ceiling is damaged or stained, you won't have to replace the whole thing or struggle to blend a patched area into the existing ceiling.
+The really nice thing about dropped, or suspended ceiling tiles is that when one section of the ceiling is damaged or stained, you won't have to replace the whole thing or struggle to blend a patched area into the existing ceiling.
 For all tiles other than those through which accessories are mounted or those that border the room, replacements take only a few moments.

 Remove Old Tiles